undertext/undertext.github.io/_posts/2018-08-08-learn-some-bash-by-adding-git-branch-name-to-bash-prompt.md

 * dev
 {% endhighlight %}

-Neatpick!
+Nitpick!
-What if we will execute this command from directory that is not a part of git repository?
+What if we execute this command from directory that is not a part of git repository?

 {% highlight bash %}
  04:13 PM:~/www $ CURRENT_GIT_BRANCH=$(git branch | grep '^*' | colrm 1 2)